WildernessCollection by kdm (13 items)

 Includes the following tags:

-1950-, Biology, Changing Paths, Conservationists, Description and travel, Earth, Ecosystems & Habitats, Environmental aspects, Environmental conditions, Environmentalists, Frontier and pioneer life, Guidebooks, Hiking, History of doctrines, Living, Management, Marine animals, Marine Biology, Meditations, Nature conservation, Northwest, Pacific, Pacific Northwest, Pacific Ocean, Pictorial works, Public lands, Spirituality, Tennessee, Travel, Travels, Walker, Melissa, West (AK, CA, CO, HI, ID, MT, NV, UT, WY), West (U.S.), Wilderness, Wilderness areas, WildlifeSee More
+1950-, Biology, Changing Paths, Conservationists, Culture, Description and travel, Earth, Ecosystems & Habitats, Environmental aspects, Environmental conditions, Environmental Science, Environmentalists, Guidebooks, Hiking, History of doctrines, Living, Management, Marine animals, Marine Biology, Meditations, Nature conservation, Northwest, Pacific, Pacific Northwest, Pacific Ocean, Pictorial works, Public lands, Spirituality, Tennessee, Travel, Travels, Walker, Melissa, West (AK, CA, CO, HI, ID, MT, NV, UT, WY), West (U.S.), Wilderness, Wilderness areas, Wildlife, WorshipSee More

 The Politics of Wilderness Preservation

 Craig Allin explores here the history of wilderness preservation politics in the United States.
 American pioneers originally viewed the wilderness as an enemy to destroy, Allin recounts, but with the rapid decline in natural resources in the nineteenth century, citizens realized their error and began to enact revolutionary environmental policies.
 Allin explores the far-reaching political and economic impact of these policies, as well as their status today and their uncertain future.
 With its timely, cutting-edge analysis, The Politics of Wilderness Protection is must-read for environmentalists and policymakers alike.